pharo-open-documentation/pharo-wiki/General/Baselines.md

 ### From the playground

-The first way to load a project is to create a *Metacello* request programmaticaly and to execute it.
+The first way to load a project is to create a *Metacello* request programmatically and to execute it.
 This request looks like this:

 ```Smalltalk
 Metacello new